-Attachment 2: Summary of Impacts Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation Hydrology and Water Quality · · • Significance Before Mitigation Hydrology and Water Quality Impact 10-1: Short-Term Construction-Related Effects to Hydrology and Water Quality Potentially Significant Mitigation Measure 10-1 The Regulatory Setting in Attachment 1 includes applicable laws and regulations regarding hydrology and water quality.
-CARB does not have the authority to require implementation of mitigation related to new or modified facilities that would be approved by local jurisdictions.
+Attachment 2: Summary of Impacts Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation facilities that would be approved by local jurisdictions.
 The ability to require such measures is under the purview of jurisdictions with local or State land use approval and/or permitting authority.
 New or modified facilities in California would qualify as a "project" under CEQA.
 The jurisdiction with primary approval authority over a proposed action is the Lead Agency, which is required to review the proposed action for compliance with CEQA statutes.
 Project-specific impacts and mitigation measures would be identified during the environmental review by agencies with project-approval authority.
-Recognized practices that are routinely required to avoid and/or mitigate hydrology and water quality-related impacts include the following: • Proponents of new or modified facilities constructed because of reasonably foreseeable compliance responses to new regulations would coordinate with local or State land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
-The local or State land use agency or governing body would certify that Potentially Significant and Unavoidable the environmental document was prepared in compliance with applicable regulations and would approve the project for development.
-Based on the results of the environmental review, proponents would implement all feasible mitigation identified in the environmental document to reduce or substantially lessen the potentially significant impacts associated with altering drainage patters, flooding, and inundation by seiche, tsunami, or mudflow.
-The definition of actions required to mitigate potentially significant hydrology and water quality impacts may include the following; however, any mitigation
+Recognized practices that are routinely required to avoid upset and accident-related impacts include: • Proponents of new or modified facilities constructed as a compliance response will coordinate with local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
+The local land use agency or governing body will certify that the environmental document was prepared in compliance with applicable regulations and will approve the project for development.
+Based on the results of the environmental review, proponents will implement all mitigation identified in the environmental document to reduce or substantially lessen the environmental impacts of the project.
+The definition of actions required to mitigate potentially significant upset and accident-related hazard impacts may include the following; however, any mitigation specifically required for a new or modified facility will be determined by the local lead agency.
+Handling of potentially hazardous materials/wastes shall be performed under the direction of a licensed professional with the necessary experience and knowledge to oversee the proper identification, characterization, handling and disposal or recycling of the materials generated because of the project.
+As wastes are generated, they will be placed, at the direction of the licensed professional, in designated areas that offer secure, secondary containment and/or protection from stormwater runoff.
+Forms of containment may include